jdhchow/QuantitativeSportsBetting/Backtesting/StartingCapital/README.md

 P(ruin over the next y years) < 1 - P(MLBBE < N)^s

 We heuristically select a starting capital such that this value is low.

+## Results/Status
+Initial version complete.
+Project likely needs refinement.
+See below for more information.

 ## Potential Issues
  1. There are a very low number (10s) of MLBBEs generated.
 A sample is likely